 The Buddha’s four tasks

-- acknowledge, deeply understand and embrace the human condition – especially its inevitable difficulties
+- Embrace – acknowledge and deeply understand and embrace the human condition, especially its inevitable difficulties

 Alone, or with others, we can experience the deepest fulfilment that we humans are capable of experiencing.